Brief data for post-9D- tension post

 The effective area for a staggered bolted angle- the first solved problem.

-The second solved problem-Determine the service load capacity for a staggered bolted angle.
+The second solved problem is determining the service load capacity for a staggered bolted angle.

-In this problem we have an equal amount of bolts distributed in two rows, these bolts are staggered, and the length of connection is to be from the first bolt which is located in the first row to the last bolt which is located in the second row.
+In this problem, we have an equal number of bolts distributed in two rows.
+These bolts are staggered, and the length of the connection is to be from the first bolt, located in the first row, to the last bolt, located in the second row.

 Determine the service load capacity for a staggered angle-the second solved problem.

-The next slide image shows the arrangement of the bolts for the given angle. we add 1/8 inches for the bolt diameter to get the hole diameter.
+The next slide image shows the arrangement of the bolts for the given angle. we add 1/8 inch for the bolt diameter to get the hole diameter.

 The arrangement of bolts for the angle.